fardog/debounce-stream/README.md

     - `milliseconds` - Integer.
 The number of milliseconds to debounce the stream.
 Defaults to `100`
     - `immediate` - Boolean.
 If `true`, the debounced function will call immediately, rather than at the end of input.
+Default is `false`.

 Returns a duplex stream that accepts values on one end, and emits the debounced values on the other.